-A message from the President, National Training and Simulation Association (NTSA), sponsor of I/ITSEC:
+A message from the President, National Training & Simulation Association (NTSA), sponsor of I/ITSEC

 These programs have been successful in raising awareness among young people and their instructors of the ever-increasing importance of modeling and simulation in our daily lives.
 They have, I believe, succeeded in making the connection between the excitement of immersive simulations and virtual worlds and the centrality of technology to their existence.
 They have shown students that they, too, can not only experience these worlds but also create them, using the tools of technology.
 But our efforts have lacked one critical element: continuity.
 Once I/ITSEC closes and the tours and discussions end, nothing much exists to capitalize on whatever enthusiasm we have generated.
 The students go back to their classrooms, as do their teachers, to continue with the business of science instruction as before.

-We at NTSA are excited at the prospect of using aspects of modeling and simulation technology to help address the yawning gap now opening between the U.S. and many other countries in science and technology learning.
-While the steps I have outlined here will not be immediate, I am convinced that if we move forward and do our work well, we can make a significant contribution to the future security of our nation.
+We at NTSA continue be excited at the prospect of using aspects of modeling and simulation technology to help address the yawning gap between the U.S. and many other countries in science and technology learning.
+I am convinced that as we continue to educate our industry on the importance of STEM education to the future workforce, and offer opportunities to our educators and students, we can make a significant contribution to the future security of our nation.

 RADM James Robb, USN (Ret)